Taiwan says it's 'on alert' amid China air incursions | DW | 05.10.2021

 Taiwan has said 149 sorties by Chinese air force planes into its air defense zone in recent days are dangerous for regional stability.
 The increased military activity has also drawn international concern.

-"The world has seen that China has repeatedly undermined regional peace," he added.
+"The world has seen that China has repeatedly undermined regional peace," he said.

-"The world has seen that China has repeatedly undermined regional peace and has been pressing on Taiwan," he added.
+"The world has seen that China has repeatedly undermined regional peace and has been pressing on Taiwan," he said.

-In a piece published Tuesday in Foreign Affairs, Taiwanese President Tsai Ing-wen wrote that the self-governing island coming under Beijing's control would trigger "catastrophic" consequences for peace in Asia.
+In a piece published Tuesday in Foreign Affairs, Taiwanese President Tsai Ing-wen wrote that the self-governing island's coming under Beijing's control would trigger "catastrophic" consequences for peace in Asia.

-She asserted that Taiwan would do what it takes to defend itself and said that countries should understand the importance of working with Taipei.
+She wrote that Taiwan would do what it takes to defend itself and added that countries should understand the importance of working with Taipei.

 Over the past four days, China has flown nearly 150 planes into the southern and southwestern part of Taiwan's ADIZ, alongside China's National Day holiday on October 1.

 The United States has said China’s heightened military activity in the South China Sea is destabilizing.
-Washington, which is primary supplier of arms to Taiwan, confirmed its "rock solid" commitment to Taiwan, State Department spokesman, Ned Price, said Sunday.
+Washington, which is the primary supplier of arms to Taiwan, confirmed its "rock solid" commitment to Taiwan, State Department spokesman Ned Price said Sunday.

-Price also said the US would "continue to assist Taiwan in maintaining a sufficient self-defense capability."
+Price said the US would "continue to assist Taiwan in maintaining a sufficient self-defense capability."

-On Tuesday, Japan also said it was keeping close tabs on the situation in the Taiwan Strait.
+On Tuesday, Japan announced that it was keeping close tabs on the situation in the Taiwan Strait.

 "Japan believes that it is crucial for the situation surrounding Taiwan to be peaceful and stable," Foreign Minister Toshimitsu Motegi said in Tokyo.

-"Additionally, instead of simply monitoring the situation, we hope to weigh the various possible scenarios that may arise to consider what options we have, as well as the preparations we must make."
+"Additionally, instead of simply monitoring the situation, we hope to weigh the various possible scenarios that may arise to consider what options we have, as well as the preparations we must make," Motegi said.

-A delegation of French senators, including a former Defense Minister Alain Richard, are scheduled to visit Taiwan this week, Taiwan's Foreign Ministry said on Tuesday.
+A delegation of French senators, including a former defense minister, Alain Richard, are scheduled to visit Taiwan this week, Taiwan's Foreign Ministry announced on Tuesday.

 Foreign Ministry spokeswoman Joanne Ou said Richard would be visiting despite pressure from China.
 "We are very moved by this and admire it," she said, adding that more details of the visit would be provided later.